kaicataldo/eleventy-plugin-react/README.md

 A plugin that allows you to use React as a templating language for Eleventy.
 This is currently experimental, and relies on unstable Eleventy APIs.

+## Project goals:

+- Combining the wonderfuly light, flexible, and performance-driven nature of Eleventy with the intuitive developer experience of a SSG React application.
+- No context-switching between JSX and other tools when thinking about markup.
+All content - both static and interactive - is generated with the same underlying tool.
+- Shipping as little code to the client as possible without putting the burden on the developer to figure out how to do so.
+- Performant and user-friendly (both the developer and the end user!) defaults.
+Additional complexity (partial hydration, etc.) is opt-in, but should still follow the same principles.

 ## Installation

 ```sh